-- What is Degree Evaluation?
+- What is a degree evaluation?
 A degree evaluation is a review of past, in-progress, and planned course work that provides information on completed and remaining requirements necessary to complete a degree.

-- Are grades visible in Degree Works?
+- Are grades visible on your degree evaluation?
 Yes.
-Once grades have been processed, they are displayed in Degree Works.
+Once grades have been processed, they are displayed.
 Grades will display as TBD until processed.

 - Can I save or print my degree evaluation?
 Yes.
 Utilizing the 'Save as PDF' button, you can save or print a .pdf version of your degree evaluation.
 You must type .pdf at the end of the file name and save.
 You may also click the Print button at the top of the evaluation page for a non-pdf version.

 - What do I do if I believe the information on my degree evaluation is incorrect?
 Contact your faculty adviser or department chair if you believe the following: My major, concentration, or minor is incorrect or missing from my degree evaluation; the requirements for my major, concentration, or minor are incorrect.; transfer courses don’t appear in the right place; classes are not appearing in the “right” place; my Faculty Adviser or Department Chair gave me permission to substitute or waive a course and the course is not showing on the audit.

 - There are a lot of courses in the Open Electives section.
 Why?
 This can be for several reasons; a change in major may result in previously completed courses not satisfying the new major; student may have taken more courses in excess of those required for the major; student may not have officially declared a major/minor/concentration; additionally, transfer students and students who have fulfilled the Core requirements in some way will typically have courses in this section, as they may not apply directly to specific degree requirements.